j9t/little-books/manuscript/html-css-coding-guidelines.md

 That is code from the same person: the author in 2002, and the author in 2005.

 What do we notice?
 The first thing we see is that the code is written completely differently.
 It’s inconsistent.
+Would we be able to work on it?
+Probably.
 Would we want to work on it?
 Probably not.
-Would we be _able_ to work on it?
-Maybe.

 What would change this?
 Focusing on high quality and an intelligible, consistent formatting of all this code.